williamszk/go_study/book-contreras-go-design-patterns/readme.md

-Go Design Patterns
+# Go Design Patterns

-Learn idiomatic, eﬃcient, clean, and extensible
+Learn idiomatic, efficient, clean, and extensible
 Go design and concurrency patterns by using TDD

-Mario Castro Contreras
+Mario Castro Contreras.